christianbolinas/zeroknowledge/_posts/2025-05-11-representationlearning.md

 With the null hypothesis that an autoencoder wouldn't increase model test set classification accuracy, we can confidently reject that H_0.
 You're welcome to compute the z-scores ;)

+> I also fit a SVM with a RBF kernel to _half_ the labeled data we originally had.
+That got __96.9% accuracy__, which, again, results in a statistically significant increase in test set accuracy over the best logistic regression model, _while training with half the data_.
+The same SVM fit to the _entire_ training set got 97.9% accuracy.
+Sickening.

 ![Like a boss.]({{ site.baseurl }}/assets/images/boss.png)

 Here's a 2-D visualization of what a subset of the test set looks like.
 We want to see clear clusters of colors that you could draw boundaries between.